We have shipped SysKit Monitor 8.3.0. This minor release brings new features and improvements.

 Real-Time PowerShell Alerts

 - PowerShell Script Alerts are crucial for effective monitoring of any critical and important jobs that run in a server environment.
-SysKit will let you know when critical errors occur if you’ve configured the alert conditions for important PowerShell Scripts.
+SysKit Monitor will let you know when critical errors occur if you’ve configured the alert conditions for important PowerShell Scripts.

 - The built-in PowerShell Script Wizard comes with two new steps:

 - Configure Conditions – In this step, you can enable and configure conditions for alerts sent after the script finishes.
-SysKit will detect PowerShell script column types and allow real-time alerts configuration based on the defined conditions.
+SysKit Monitor will detect PowerShell script column types and allow real-time alerts configuration based on the defined conditions.

 - Alert Options – In this step, you can choose if the alert condition is met, whether you want to be notified immediately, or if the state remains unchanged after the specified time interval has passed.